Custom Dental Snoring Device

 - Although patients with moderate to severe OSA should have an initial trial of nasal CPAP, many find greater success with combined use of an OA and a CPAP device.

-- Patients with moderate to severe OSA who are intolerant of or refuse treatment with nasal CPAP may also benefit from OA use alone.
+- Patients with moderate to severe OSA who are intolerant of or refuse treatment with nasal CPAP may also benefit from just using a dental snoring device.

 - Oral appliances are also indicated for patients who refuse treatment, or are not candidates for tonsillectomy and adenoidectomy, craniofacial operations, or tracheostomy.